hrksingh/Jenkins-Demo/README.md

 b.
 50000 This is only necessary if you have set up one or more inbound Jenkins agents on other machines(Master-slave concept)

-c. jenkins_home is docker volume to persist all Jenkins related data like jobs, key, plugins, etc to all can survive container destruction
+c. jenkins_home is docker volume to persist all Jenkins related data like jobs, key, plugins, etc so all can survive container destruction